-SOME COMMENTS TO CONSIDER IN THE TRAINING OF NEW USERS OF ROTH BIOSCIENCE LLC R-CARD MEDIA FOR “WATER WATCHERS”
+SOME COMMENTS TO CONSIDER IN THE TRAINING OF NEW USERS OF ROTH BIOSCIENCES, LLC R-CARD MEDIA FOR “WATER WATCHERS”

 by Jonathan N. Roth Ph.D. & C.E.O. , Roth Bioscience, LLC